-- manage the risks of our company, including developing and maintaining systems and internal controls to identify, quantify, measure, monitor, report and prevent risks; - foster a strong risk-centric mindset across the company; and - control and plan for credit risk-taking consistent with expectations.
+- manage the risks of our company, including developing and maintaining systems and internal controls to identify, quantify, measure, monitor, report and prevent risks; - · foster a strong risk-centric mindset across the company; and - control and plan for credit risk-taking consistent with expectations.

 We control bad debts by utilizing and enhancing our risk management system rather than relying on collection efforts to maintain healthy credit performances.
 We offer a pure end-to-end online process, enabling us to screen, assess and price users with accuracy and in scale while building unique and extensive database.
 We developed a rigorous risk pricing model and robust risk management system.
+Our model and system allow us to innovate the way user credit profile is assessed by analyzing data typically not analyzed by traditional financial institutions.
 We continually test, validate and optimize this model and system.
 With each user interaction and transaction, our model becomes more precise.
 We conduct periodic stress tests on our risk management system and improve the system based on the results of such tests.